jareds-laf/drv425evm_field_measurements/README.md

 These scripts read oscilloscope data from the Texas Instruments [DRV425EVM](https://www.ti.com/tool/DRV425EVM) and the magnetic sciences [MC90R](https://magneticsciences.com/mc90r/) and convert voltages to magnetic field measurements.
+For brevity, I refer to the DRV425EVM as simply "425."
 Described below are the processes followed for these two sensors.

 # DRV425EVM
 1. Scope data is read in as a Pandas dataframe, vertical offset is subtracted from voltages.
 New column titled "V_out - Offset (V)" is inserted with the un-offset voltages in Volts..